 Don’t think of your script as written content.
 Think of it as a conversational piece.
 Do away with business jargon, long difficult words, or anything that reads like a newspaper article.
 Writing a script is a visual, personable approach to storytelling.

 Make sure your script follows along with the visual components of your video.
 If you’re writing a script for a screencast and you know you want to call attention to a visual element in a certain scene, then make sure to mention that element in your script.

-For example, let’s say in my screencast I added a circle around the word “video” to call attention to it.
-To add even more clarity, mention this in your script so viewers know where to look.
-This may seem obvious, but it’s an easy way to make sure viewers understand and follow your video.
+For example, if you added an overlay circle around the word “video” then call attention to it.
+Mention this in your script so viewers know where to look.
+This may seem obvious, but not often followed.

 4) Talk to yourself

 The best scriptwriters talk to themselves.
 That’s right— they actually talk to themselves as they write.

 This is the best way to make sure your script will sound conversational and natural, rather than stiff and overly formal.